ketrab2004-Arduino/image_old/README.md

 1. Change your settings in image_old.ino
     * `BRIGHTNESS`: 0-255 for the backlight strength
     * `SD_CS`: if the SD card is connected to a different port
+    * `String toLoad`: the url of the image to try to display
 1. Upload the sketch
 1. See the images